adojos/win-jdk-Manager/README.md

 VBScript (WMI,WScript) Utility with Interactive cmd Interface.
 Enables to view all  installed JDK/JRE versions [32bit/64bit].
 One-touch easy view and re-point JAVA Env Variables on Windows.
 Just double click to launch !

+Being built on Windows native technologies, it does not has any dependency on third party compiler / interpreters or engines (java, nodejs or other such runtimes).

 ### How To run

 Simply double-click the main script file named 'jdkManager.vbs' to launch the utility.
 This will launch the command line interface.